ptyn7600/PIR-motion-sensor/README.md

 ## Conclusion
 HC-SR501 is easy to use and interface with Arduino.
 It has three ports: one connects to 5V, one connects to the GND, and the middle port is the output port.
 The project includes a [schematic](#wiring-instruction) and a [code](#coding) to use the sensor.
 This project also characterizes three functions of the sensor: sensitivity (range), time delay, and triger mode.
-* **[Sensitivity](#sensitivity):** The lowest sensitivity of the sensor has been tested.
+* **Sensitivity:** The lowest sensitivity of the sensor has been tested.
 The result got from experiments matches with the number from the datasheet, which gives the max range of 3 meters.
 This range is believed to be far enough to be used in many projects or application.
 Therefore, no further experiements on larger ranges.
 However, I would suggest to use a higher sensitivity to raise the realiability of detection.
-* **Time Delay:**
+* **Time Delay:** The lowest time delay of the sensor has been tested.
+In non-trigger mode, the signal will stay on HIGH signal for roughly a second.
+The reset period is consistent throughout the experiments, which is around 4-4.5 seconds.
+Normally, I will use this lowest time delay.
+However, if you want to have your signal stay on HIGH for a longer time, you can rotate the potentionometer clock-wise and do the same experiement to know exactly the ON time of the setting.
-* **Trigger Mode:**
+* **Trigger Mode:** The trigger function of the sensor has been tested.
+It does not give consistent and expected result; however, it does give a longer ON time for the signal.
+Therefore, this function is not reliable and should be carefule if you want to use it in your project.

 ## Contributor